Overarching Values and Beliefs

 And just an extra thing to think about: Why do vegetarians (egg and dairy) reject eating meat (male and sometimes female animals) but do not see an issue in harvesting food from exclusively female animals’ reproductive systems.
 In case you did not know: cows do not produce milk on their own, they need to be impregnated about once a year for continous milk supply.

 History and Tradition

 Everything today exists because of what happened previously.
 While conserving the past at whatever cost will never work, looking back at history and traditions can actually tell us a lot about the future.
 Human interactions, below the surface, adapt slowly.
 How past humans handled situations might illuminate how current and future humans might handle it.
 And if something was already considered a problem many years ago, then maybe ongoing criticism is not always without reason.
-History repeats itself, you have to learn to identify the signs - and not be afraid to compare two seemingly unrelated things, with due respect of course.
+History repeats itself, and it builds on itself, it is necessary to learn to identify the signs.

 I don’t really associate with any gender and I would prefer to not choose pronouns.
 I am okay with any, but I don’t want to have to decide myself.
 I have experiences with several things that are usually limited to trans people and that’s okay but it doesn’t exactly make it easier to choose a pronoun.
 I don’t hear when you’re talking about me, so use whatever.
 I would prefer though to be called my name whenever possible, or ‘they’ as it is neutral.
 If you want to be superfriendly, substitute ‘you’ with my name (short form) too.

 Some concepts that I am heavily influenced by (that incidentally do not translate well to English)